coderefinery/workshop-intro/livestream.md

 ### Not everything will be perfect

 - We have more material than we can cover: we adjust to the audience.

-### This is a live production, not curated
+- This is a live production, not curated

-- The "schedule" is more of a goal than a schedule
 - We adjust to what each particular audience wants
-- Every workshop is unique and we try to make it exciting.

 ### Instructors and helpers aren't perfect